Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 The Worthington State Forest is home to its namesake waterfall, which is also known as Laurel Falls.
 This Forest is actually home to a few different falls, some of which are unnamed.
 You can find them along the many hiking trails available.

-To find these Falls, visitors recommend going to Douglas Trail.
+To find these Falls, it’s best to go to Douglas Trail.
 From there, follow the creek until you come to the Falls.

 👉 Pro Tip: While parking and entrance to the Worthington State Forest is free, if you want to camp there, there is a fee.
 See the park website for the most up-to-date rates.